-Giant Jupiter appears in the predawn southern sky following its conjunction behind the Sun on 2016 SEP 26.
-Western quadrature (90° from Sun) was reached on 2017 JAN 11 shortly before late evening risings commenced.
-Apparent retrograde motion in right ascension will start on FEB 06.
+Giant Jupiter currently rises during the evening and continues to shine brightly until dawn following its conjunction behind the Sun on 2016 SEP 26.
+Western quadrature (90° from Sun) was reached on 2017 JAN 11.
+Apparent retrograde motion in right ascension commenced on FEB 06.

 Apparent direct motion in right ascension will resume on 2017 JUN 09.
 Eastern quadrature will be reached on JUL 05 before conjunction behind the Sun on OCT 26.

 Jupiter will appear nearest to Spica on 2017 SEP 11.